What Happens After You Get an ARDC Grant?

 Significant Budget Changes

-If you want to make a bigger change to your project, like a change over $5,000 or 5% of your total project cost, let us know in advance.
+If you want to make a bigger change to your project, like a change over $5,000 or 5% of your total project cost, we expect you to let us know in advance.

 If you want to make a significant budget change, we may have you write up answers to some questions so that we can evaluate your request.
 In extremely rare circumstances, if the funds are being used in a way that doesn’t align with the original intent of the project or if there is a major flaw in your proposed change, we may say no or ask that you return the grant funds to us.